Course Requirements & Planning

 Course Planning

-• As all students will need to constitute their Doctoral Committee in Year 2 and all committees must include a faculty member from outside of Literature, it is highly recommended that students use the two non-Literature seminar allowance to study with a potential outside committee member.
+- As all students will need to constitute their Doctoral Committee in Year 2 and all committees must include a faculty member from outside of Literature, it is highly recommended that students utilize their non-Literature graduate seminar allowance to study with a potential outside committee member.

 Historical Breadth Requirement